dotnet/project-system/docs/repo/property-pages/visibility-conditions.md

 | `unevaluated`          | 2        | Returns the unevaluated value of property on page `arg0` with name `arg1`                       |
 | `has-evaluated-value`  | 3        | Returns true if property on page `arg0` with name `arg1` has an evaluated value matching `arg2` |
 | `is-codespaces-client` | 0        | Returns true if the Project Properties UI is running in a Codespaces client                     |

-- `(unevaluated "MyPage" "MyProperty")` similarly returns the unevaluated value of the same property
-- `(has-evaluated "MyPage" "MyProperty")` similarly returns the unevaluated value of the same property

 These functions are defined in class `VisibilityConditionEvaluator`.